 Leading up to the 2015 NRA Annual Meetings & Exhibits, one of the most frequent questions I heard in the gun industry was “When will Glock release a single stack 9mm pistol?”
 It was at that show that the folks from Smyrna, Georgia arrived with a slim pistol dubbed the Glock 43.

 If the local gun shops near me are any indication, the compact gun is a genuine hit.
 No one seems to be able to keep them in stock.

-I had an opportunity to shoot one of the first G43 pistols before the NRA show, and was fortunate enough to pick one up shortly thereafter.
+I had an opportunity to shoot one of the first G43 pistols before the NRA show and was fortunate enough to pick one up shortly thereafter.
 I shot and carried it for several months before giving it a thumbs up.
-Now that I’ve had it for more than a year, I thought it might be good to re-visit the pistol and let you know how its fared.
+Now that I’ve had it for more than a year, I thought it might be good to re-visit the pistol and let you know how it has fared.